 After this “filler,” the big battle with Kaguya progresses at a decent pace, and a major event happens on the final episode of the set.

 When it comes to the bonus features on this set, there was something in addition to the usual storyboards, clean opening and closing, art gallery, and English credits.
-There’s a roughly seven-minute interview, the voice actress for Sarada in the Boruto anime.
+There’s a roughly seven-minute interview with the voice actress for Sarada in the Boruto anime.
 This is now the second interview with a Boruto voice actor to be included on a Naruto Shippuden set.
 I have a feeling that this is being done to try to build some more interest in Boruto.
-What better way to reach a potential audience for a spin-off than to include material to hype it up than including this material on a release for the original series?
+What better way to reach a potential audience for a spin-off than to include material to hype it up on a release for the original series?
 While I did like this one a little more than Robbie Daymond’s interview on Naruto Shippuden Set 35, it was still hard to keep my interest while watching it since I haven’t really cared to start watching Boruto at this point.

 In the end, Set 36 is worth it for the few episodes that actually progress the overarching story.
 But if you only care about seeing what comes from the canon storyline for the manga, you’ll only have to watch five episodes.
 Oh, and if you want to know what Kakashi looks like without his mask, you’ll have to watch that episode as well.